jprovaznik/tripleo-incubator/devtest-fedora.md

 1. Create some 'baremetal' node(s) out of KVM virtual machines.
    Nova will PXE boot these VMs as though they were physical hardware.
    If you want to create the VMs yourself, see footnote [2] for details on their requirements.
-The parameters to create-nodes are cpu count, memory (MB), disk size (GB), vm count.
+The parameter to create-nodes is VM count.

-        create-nodes 1 1536 15 3
+        create-nodes 3

 1. Get the list of MAC addresses for all the VMs you have created.

         export MACS=`$TRIPLEO_ROOT/bm_poseur/bm_poseur get-macs`

-1. Perform setup of your seed cloud.
-The 1 1536 15 is CPU count, memory in MB, disk in GB for your test nodes.
+1. Perform setup of your seed cloud. disk in GB for your test nodes.

         SERVICE_TOKEN=unset setup-endpoints 192.0.2.1
         user-config
-        setup-baremetal 1 1536 15 seed
+        setup-baremetal seed
         setup-neutron 192.0.2.2 192.0.2.3 192.0.2.0/24 192.0.2.1 ctlplane

 1. Allow the VirtualPowerManager to ssh into your host machine to power on vms: